ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## Zone deployment
 {: #v2t-complexity-zone}

-Your source vCenter Server instance with NSX-V environment is in one of the following deployment patterns:
+Your source vCenter Server® instance with NSX-V environment is in one of the following deployment patterns:

-* Simple - one single zone, with all ESXi hosts deployed in one data center.
+* Simple - one single zone, with all VMware ESXi™ hosts deployed in one data center.
 * Medium - two or more single zones, often used as production in one zone and development or DR in another zone.
 * Medium - two or more single zones in a site deployment with no cross vCenter NSX-V.
 * High - two or more single zones in a multisite deployment with cross vCenter NSX-V.
 * High - multizone, with ESXi hosts deployed in multiple data centers.

-{{site.data.keyword.cloud}} for VMware® Solutions offers standard deployment models, and multisite deployments require manual customization to build the want network topology.
+{{site.data.keyword.vmwaresolutions_full}} offers standard deployment models, and multisite deployments require manual customization to build the want network topology.

-This is a key parameter and defines the classification of the migration project and the required NSX-T skills.
+This is a key parameter and defines the classification of the migration project and the required VMware NSX-T™ skills.

 ## Size
 {: #v2t-complexity-size}